run2780/AWS-Projects/1. AWS Networking/5. Testing VPC Connectivity/Readme.md

 ### How I used Amazon VPC in this project

-How You Used Amazon VPC in the Project?
 ### 1. Connected to my Public Server
 * Launched an EC2 instance in a public subnet of my VPC.
 * The subnet was associated with a route table that had a route to the Internet Gateway, enabling external access.